Halt or Amend S.186 (Investigation of Electromagnetic Impacts) 2022

 by Kirstin Beatty – Updated 27 August 2021

-First of all Agenda 21, now Agenda 30, is not mandatory or enforceable.
-Agenda 30 includes many laudable goals, such as recommendations to protect the rights of women and support environmental health for all.
+The UN Agenda 21, now Agenda 30, is not mandatory or enforceable.
+However, Agenda 30 includes many laudable goals, such as recommendations to protect the rights of women and support environmental health for all.

 Continuing with the positive, Agenda 30 seems to make some attempt to prevent big business from winning all contracts and owning everyone and everything.
 Small farmers, which have been decimated by the false promise of a green revolution and industrial agriculture, are to be protected from big business.
 Of course, protection may not exist in practice.